-Landfill Gas: A gas composed principally of methane and carbon dioxide produced by anaerobic digestion landfill wastes.
+Landfill gas: A gas composed principally of methane and carbon dioxide produced by anaerobic digestion of landfill waste.

 Photovoltaic energy (PV): Energy from solar electric panels.
 Solar radiation is exploited for electricity generation by photovoltaic cells which convert the solar radiation into DC current.